GO Wheelchair: Creating a True-to-Life Prototype for the Concept Launch

-The GO Wheelchair is the first project under Layer’s new research division, LayerLAB, a new in-house division of Layer that facilitates experimentation and research into the future of physical and digital products.
+The GO Wheelchair is the first project under Layer’s new research division, LayerLAB, a new in-house division that facilitates experimentation and research into the future of physical and digital products.
 The result of intensive research with wheelchair users and medical professionals conducted by Layer, the agency sought to create a more human-centered vehicle to improve the everyday lives of users.

 A True-to-Life Prototype

 Layer collaborated with Materialise on the GO Wheelchair and launched the concept at Clerkenwell Design Week, London, revealing a prototype that represented how the GO Wheelchair would look and function.

 “We required the prototype to match our vision for the final product as closely as possible which meant we needed to work with a 3D printing partner that could advise us on the best methods for producing each part that would deliver accurate and representative results. ”